Koshkap/DailyPractice/README.md

-My coding practices for java and computing fundamentals class
+My coding practices for java and computing fundamentals